POWER ELECTRONICS - 2022/3

 · During tutorials/Problem based learning sessions

-- The module introduces analogue electronic device operation, including power electronic switching devices.
+- The module introduces analogue electronic device operation, including transistor amplifiers and power electronic switching devices.
 It covers power conversion techniques for various domestic and industrial applications.

 |003||Evaluate the basic operations of power semiconductor switches used for power conversion||KC|